ahoundetoungan/QuantilePeer/README.md

-## QuantilePeer: An R Package for Estimating Models with Quantile Peer Effects
+## QuantilePeer: An R package for Simulating and Estimation Quantile Peer Effect Models

 **Aristide Houndetoungan**